ncbi/robotframework-pageobjects/README.md

 *or* [WebElements](http://selenium-python.readthedocs.org/en/latest/api.html#module-selenium.webdriver.remote.webelement) as parameters.
 - Much more...

-The package doesn't force you to factor everything into page objects.
-Your test suites can still benefit from the above features.
+Like we said, the package is very flexible: it doesn't force you to use Robot, nor forces you to heavy page object modeling.
+This is great for convicing your organization to move toward BDD and page object development because you can approach those ideals iteratively.
+Even with light modeling, and use of non-BDD framework, your test suites can still benefit from the above listed features.
 Here's an example of a very minimally abstracted page object, where we're using a page object assertion (`title_should_be`) outside of the Robot framework.